Carla Jo Carr

 In early 2008 she started small.
 She was singing at local charity events and began to get similar recognition she did in earlier years.
 She had old fans of The Country Express saying that they remembered her from all those years ago.

 Carla Jo is pursuing her dreams again.
 One can clearly see she is a woman who knows what she wants and has been blessed with opportunities that many will never see.
-These opportunities have allowed her to sing with musical acts such as Little Jimmy Dickens, Dale Reeves, Lee Greenwood, Ronnie McDowell, Con Hunley, Jack Green, Chet Atkins, Gold City, Jeff Steel, Perry Sisters, Heirline, Michael Combs, and, more recently, Confederate Railroad.
+These opportunities have allowed her to sing with musical acts such as Grand Ole Opry, Roy Clark, Oak Ridge Boys, Lynn Anderson, Dickens, Dale Reeves, Lee Greenwood, Ronnie McDowell, Con Hunley, Jack Green, Chet Atkins, Gold City, Jeff Steel, Perry Sisters, Heirline, Michael Combs, and, more recently, Confederate Railroad.
 She is living proof that it really is never too late, even for those who prioritize their families before themselves.
 Carla Jo is truly an inspiration to small-town dreamers far and wide.